kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 - Remove or rollback the change causing the issue.
 - Wait for a fix that can lead to a delay in the release.
-- skip the release completely
+- Skip the release completely.

 The Release Manager communicates such a decision to the community on the public **release** Slack channel.